differentialprivacy/differentialprivacy/_posts/2020-07-22-average-case-dp.md

 Before wrapping up, let's just make a couple more observations about this example:

-* This model is pretty robust.
+* This attack is pretty robust.
 The assumption that the data is uniform with independent features can be relaxed significantly.
-It's also not necessary for the attacker to exactly know all the features of the first user, all we need is for the weights to have correlation \\( \gg \sqrt{nd} \\) with the features.
+It's also not necessary for the adversary to exactly know all the features of the first user, all we need is for the weights to have correlation \\( \gg \sqrt{nd} \\) with the features.
 For example, if the dataset is genomic data, having the data of a relative might suffice.
 * This problem isn't specific to high-dimensional data with \\( d \gg n \\).
-If we allow more general types of "queries" then a similar attack is possible when there are only \\( d \approx \log n \\) features.
+If we allow more general types of "queries", then a similar attack is possible when there are only \\( d \approx \log n \\) features.
 * To make this example as crisp as possible, we allowed an adversarial data analyst to specify the weight vector \\( w \\).
 You might think examples like this can't arise if the algorithm designer specifies all of the queries internally, but ensuring that requires great care (as we'll see in our upcoming post about composition).

 ### Conclusion